quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir /tmp/holberton - this command is used to create holberton directory in /tmp directory mv /tmp/betty /tmp/holberton - this command is used to move the file betty to /tmp/holberton directory rm /tmp/holberton/betty - this command is used to delete the file betty from /tmp/holberton directory rm -r /tmp/holberton - this command is used to delete holberton directory form /tmp

+cd - => this command is used to change the working directory to the previous one